Staff Openings

 AJC Goldman Summer Fellowship:

-For nearly 20 years, AJC's Goldman Summer Fellowship program has developed future leaders in the areas of international and domestic politics, diplomacy, public relations, education advocacy, and management.
+For nearly 20 years, AJC's Goldman Summer Fellowship program has developed future leaders in the areas of international diplomacy, domestic policy, public relations, education advocacy, and non-profit management.
 This competitive and highly sought-after paid summer fellowship gives undergraduate students the unique opportunity to work in AJC offices across the U.S. and around the world alongside seasoned experts in their respective fields.